 This fabric has plenty of holes for water to go through.

 Also, I have decided to make my bag in the hoop using my embroidery machine.
 Did you ever try to make in the hoop projects?
 By the way, do you know what is in the hoop project?
 It means I will make my bag right on my embroidery machine and the machine will do all the work – magically stitch all the seams and even sew a zipper.

 This is my first attempt to make in the hoop project and I am really wondering how it will go.

 So, the first step is preparing the mesh fabric.
 I just cut a rectangle that’s bigger than my biggest embroidery hoop.
 I made it 42 x 15 inches.
 But in the end, it was kind of too big for the bag.

-I also prepared some cotton fabric to use it around the zipper.
+I also prepared some cotton fabric to use around the zipper.
 I pre-washed the cotton fabric in hot water.
 I am making a laundry bag so this will go to the washer very often, and I don’t want the cotton fabric to shrink after I make the bag.
-So I pre-shrinked it before using.
+So I pre-shrinked it before using it.

 Cotton fabric can be easily ripped, by the way.
 It’s a fast way to make perfectly straight strips from cotton fabric.
 I don’t want these cotton strips to be very wide.
 They are 2 inches wide.
 And their length is the same as the mesh fabric.

 Oh, I want to show you what wall decor I made (with my embroidery machine) for my laundry room.
 Just for fun!

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.